 Core Web Vitals as reported by Google Search Console.

-From the above image, you can see that this website only has a green line, which indicates that all indexed URLs have Good Core Web Vitals reports, both on mobile and desktop.
+From the image above, you can see that this website has only a green line, indicating that all indexed URLs have Good Core Web Vitals reports on both mobile and desktop.ย

 Per PSI reports, this is the average of most mobile website pages measured in the PSI testing tool.